 Senate ethics committee dismisses complaint against Boulton

-DES MOINES, Iowa (AP) — Sen. Nate Boulton, who quit the Democratic race for Iowa governor over allegations of sexual misconduct, survived an ethics complaint Thursday that alleged he inappropriately touched a woman at a bar a year before he was elected.
+DES MOINES, Iowa (AP) — A legislative panel has dismissed an ethics complaint against Sen. Nate Boulton that alleged he inappropriately touched a woman at a bar a year before he was elected.

-The Iowa Senate Committee on Ethics concluded its jurisdiction is limited to legislators’ actions while in office.
+The Iowa Senate Committee on Ethics says its jurisdiction is limited to legislators’ actions while in office.

 The panel’s three Democrats and three Republicans voted to dismiss the complaint for lack of jurisdiction.

-Petersen gave Boulton no committee assignments for the session beginning in January.
+Boulton currently has no committee assignments for the session beginning in January.